MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/ip-address-restrict.md

 [!include[cc-beta-prerelease-disclaimer](../../../includes/cc-beta-prerelease-disclaimer.md)]

-The Dynamics 365 Portal is public when provisioned and accessible by anyone from any computer.
+The portal is public when provisioned and accessible by anyone from any computer.
 Now you can restrict access to your portal from a list of IP addresses.
 For example, a government organization might want to surface their content only within their corporate network.
 A commercial organization might want to display the portal only when it is published and not while it is in development to avoid any data leak.

 When a request to the portal is generated from any user, their IP address is evaluated against the allow list.
 If the IP address is not on the list, the portal displays a web page with an HTTP 403 status code.